Houston Creates Most of America's Top Jobs

 Final Launch: STS 135

-Healthcare and Governments are generally the largest employers and recruiters of employees in the Greater Houston Metro Area.
+Healthcare and government at all levels are generally the largest employers and recruiters of employees in the Greater Houston Metro Area.

-In fact, the Texas Workforce Commission reports that Houston is growing faster in new jobs that the rest of the state of Texas, along with San Antonio.
-With decreasing unemployment rates in the 21st century, Houston is also a provider of greater number of jobs to those workers that are unemployed.
+The Texas Workforce Commission reports that Houston and San Antonio are growing faster in new jobs that the rest of the state of Texas.
+With decreasing unemployment rates, Houston is also a provider of greater number of jobs available to the unemployed.

-Healthcare services are recruiting Nurses (LPNs and RNs, including Travel Nurses; Health Aides, Medical and Physician's Assistants, and various Therapists and their assistants.
+- Healthcare services are recruiting Nurses, Nurse Practitioners, Health Aides, Medical and Physician Assistants, and various other therapists and their assistants.

 - Project Engineers